briochie/Heralda-chat-bot/README.md

 * Customizable "welcome" messages for Heralda when she joins a voice channel.
 * Easier customization for language/audio settings.

+## Bot Commands

+Heralda's commands are driven by her plugins.
+By default, she comes with [heralda-voice-plugin](https://github.com/EbekFrostblade/Heralda-voice-plugin) in the dependencies.
+Check out that repo for documentation on her commands and API.

 ## Installing Heralda

 To use Heralda, you will need:

+* NodeJS v8+ (I use v10.5.0)
+* npm (I use 6.4.1)
 * A token from Discord.
 * An api key from http://www.voicerss.org.

-After getting these, create a file in the root directory called `_config.json`.
+Create a file in the root directory called `_config.json`.
 Add your keys to that file:

 ```json
 {